jundalisay/superb/content/en/research/indian/gita/chapter-14.md

-CHAPTER XIV
+---
+title: "The Kalpas"
+heading: "Chapter 15 of The Bhagavad-Gita Simplified"
+date: 2022-01-31
+author: "Vyasa"
+description: ""
+image: "/covers/gita.jpg"
+linkb: "/research/indian/gita/chapter-13"
+linkbtext: "Chapter 13"
+linkf: "/research/indian/gita/chapter-15"
+linkftext: "Chapter 15"
+icon: "/flags/in.png"
+---

 Krishna.

 Yet farther will I open unto thee
 This wisdom of all wisdoms, uttermost,
 The which possessing, all My saints have passed
 To perfectness.

 On such high verities

 Reliant, rising into fellowship
 With Me, they are not born again at birth

 Of Kalpas, nor at Pralyas suffer change!
 This Universe the womb is where I plant
 Seed of all lives!
 Thence, Prince of India, comes